lukemmolnar/dynmap_land_claims_extractor/README.md

 - `--focus-on-claims`: Focus only on land claim colors for change detection
 - `--color-tolerance`: How closely a pixel needs to match a land claim color (default: 30)
 - `--use-pixel-count`: Use color pixel count analysis to detect disappeared land claims
-- `--percent-threshold`: Percentage decrease threshold for pixel count analysis (default: 10.0)
+- `--percent-threshold`: Percentage decrease threshold for pixel count analysis (default: 1.0)
+- `--detect-any-change`: Detect ANY non-zero change in land claim colors, regardless of percentage

 ### Examples